inamcode-hub/dm_510_billing_ui/STRIPE.md

 In this documentation, Stripe uses `stripe.confirmPayment` in the `handleSubmit` function.
 Instead, in our implementation, we use `stripe.createPaymentMethod` from the Stripe CLI for React and JavaScript.

+You can also refer to the Stripe documentation for creating payment methods: [Create Payment Method](https://docs.stripe.com/js/payment_methods/create_payment_method).

 ### Implementation

 For the frontend implementation, you can find the code on GitHub: [Frontend GitHub Code](https://github.com/inamdryermaster/dm_510_billing_ui/blob/df0a2d3295606cb80eb74f99a375b10788b6f92d/src/pages/payment/payment/components/StripeElement.tsx#L49).